mobilecoinfoundation/fog/fog-threat-model-2.0.0.md

 Eve:

+* Eve can see which IP created which payment record.
+(Oscar only has *some information* about this.)
+  (This is the current threat model for MoblieCoin consensus server.)

-* Obeys the SAME set of invariants as described for Oscar, with the following modifications:
+* Otherwise, Eve obeys the SAME set of invariants as described for Oscar, with the following modifications:
   * Eve can determine the number of new payment records retrieved during balance checking, but not precisely which payment records belong to the user.
   * Eve can observe the ring elements used to construct a user's outgoing transaction at the time of construction.

-(Note: In a future release, we plan to improve the system so that these modifications are not necessary, and this adversary has no additional information beyond the baseline adversary.)
+(Note: In a future release, we plan to improve the system so that these modifications are not necessary, and Eve has no additional information beyond the baseline adversary.)

 ### Infrastructure-compromising Adversary (Mallory)